- 26 January 2018

 Another method to prevent the bullwhip effect consists of reducing the sizes of orders and constantly offering good product prices as a way to prevent surges resulting from promotional discounts.
 Besides, improving customer service and eliminating causes for customer order cancellations to ensure smooth ordering patterns.

 The bullwhip effect can be a serious threat to businesses and should not be taken lightly by supply chain professionals.
 To prevent the impact of the bullwhip effect, business professionals should be highly aware of this concept and put into practice the ways to prevent it.
-A good start is to opt for an innovative training and development program to educate employees about the bullwhip effect.
+A good start is to opt for an innovative training and development program to educate employees about the bullwhip effect, which could be as simple as having your employees take part in our Beer Game simulation.